Humanitarian affairs officer

 An HAO will be responsible for some or all of the following:

-- If needed, design and implement data collection systems with regards to medical and humanitarian issues in order to provide reliable information for the development of both operational and advocacy strategies
+- Conducting data collection and research concerning local/regional/international context, as well as the health and humanitarian situation, in order to provide reliable information for operational and advocacy decision-making.

 Read our guide on the application process for all overseas roles

-Academic background to Master level in one of the following fields: anthropology/social/political sciences, law, gender studies, protection
+Academic background to Master level in one of the following fields: anthropology/social/political sciences, law, gender studies or protection.

-- Good understanding of current humanitarian debates and of the dilemma/compromise nature of modern humanitarian interventions
+- In-depth understanding of current humanitarian debates, actors, and systems, and of the dilemmas and tensions characterising modern humanitarian interventions.

-We're currently looking for humanitarian affairs officers with good French or Arabic skills.
+We're currently only looking for humanitarian affairs officers with good French, Spanish or Arabic skills.

 Your language level may be tested during the recruitment process.